osmandapp/web/main/docs/user/plugins/osm-editing.md

 The GPS tracks you have recorded are useful for:

 - **Mappers**.
-Tracks can be used for drawing maps of all kinds of paths.
+Tracks can be used to map all kinds of paths.
 - **Navigation**.
 Based on the GPX file data you uploaded, navigation applications and special devices can calculate tracks.
 - **To share information** about the tracks and routes you recorded on [OpenStreetMap based maps](https://wiki.openstreetmap.org/wiki/Track_drawing_websites).

 :::info NOTE
-Your tracks will be added to [OSM traces](https://www.openstreetmap.org/traces) in an hour, where they will be available for viewing, searching, and using by you and other users.
+Your tracks will be added to [OSM traces](https://www.openstreetmap.org/traces) within an hour where they will be available for you and others to view, search, and use.
 :::